Community Grants Program

 What if my group doesn’t have an ABN?

-If your organisation doesn’t have an ABN, you’re requested to complete a Statement by Supplier Form and lodge it together with your application.
+If your organisation doesn’t have an ABN, you must complete a Statement by Supplier Form and lodge it together with your application.

 The form is available on the Australian Taxation Office’s (ATO) website